 2. Ask for help

 Don’t feel like you have to do everything yourself and be super mom.
+Lack of support can really lead to feelings of burnout.
 Let your husband help.
 Hire a mommy’s helper.
-Let your friend help you clean.
+Allow good friends to help you clean.

 3. Find a support system